Getting to uni

 © OpenStreetMap contributors

 We want to encourage Aboriginal and Torres Strait Islanders to study at Western.
-So, we offer you access to a great range of services, like career advice, tutors, medical help, counselling, computers, study spaces, a kitchen and printing facilities – even opportunities to study abroad.
+So, our Badanami Centre for Indigenous Education offers you access to a great range of services, like career advice, tutors, medical help, counselling, computers, study spaces, a kitchen and printing facilities – even opportunities to study abroad.

 If you feel unsafe or want someone to escort you to your car, call the 24/7 security hotline on 1300 737 003.
 Keep your eye out for the many emergency contact points as well.
 Just press the button and a security officer will be with you in moments.